weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 and let me try to do it."
 And he told Peter how Joanna, thinking him guilty, had yet declared herself Maggie's assailant.

-Peter's natural surprise at Neal's attack on Maggie vanished <span id="calibre_link-351" page-number="278" page-name="Page:There Is Confusion.djvu/284" page-index="284"
+Peter's natural surprise at Neal's attack on Maggie vanished into stupefied amazement at the news of Joanna's generosity.
-page-quality="3" title="Page:There_Is_Confusion.djvu/284"></span>into
-stupefied amazement at the news of Joanna's generosity.
 "She did that for me?
 Joanna?"